beestreams/laravelimageable/readme.md

 - Whats up with all the save methods?
 - External storage services
 - Delete all sizes on delete
+- Create controller for image and refactor routes file

 ## Important